 Since the formation of the organization in 1962, the AAML has impacted legislation with continued efforts by the organization and its members to make progress in the field.
 By actively promoted arbitration, the adoption of the new AAML Model Family Law Arbitration Act has generated renewed interest in an alternative dispute resolution methodology that previously has been primarily within the domain of commercial law.

 The Model Act includes not only a framework for state family law arbitration statutes but also suggested rules for arbitration.
 Under the guidance of AAML Fellows, a number of states have amended their statutes to permit a wider range of family law arbitrations and other states are considering such amendments.

-AAML memberships are intended for family law mediators and arbitrators who are at an expert level in their careers.
+AAML fellowships are intended for family law attorneys, mediators, and arbitrators who are at an expert level in their careers.
 To become a Fellow of the AAML association, expert practitioners in matrimonial law must show they have extensive experience in the field.

 The attorneys must also show a stellar reputation within the legal industry, meet certain certification and field requirements as well as participate and progress through an extensive interviewing process consisting of both state board of examiners and other matrimonial law practitioners in the state.

 The AAML has many state chapters including the Florida Chapter of the AAML for family law attorneys in the State of Florida.

 Membership in the AAML has other benefits.
 For example, the Family Law Certification Board in the State of Indiana recognizes that the practice, experiential and testing requirements of the American Academy of Matrimonial Lawyers (“Academy”) are greater than the same requirements of the Board.